GriffinSar/Caladonia-Crochet-P1/README.md

 ![Test5](assets/images/testing/test5.png)

-## Issues and Resolutions to issues found during testing
+## Issues and Resolutions found during testing
 - Clicking the logo doesn't redirect to home page.
 I resolved this by adding a href link to the home page
 - Images were too large causing performance issues.
 I resized images and converted some to gif to have the page run more smoothly.
 - Spelling mistakes were found when proof reading, these were corrected.